MuneebRabaney/laravel-react-boilerplate/README.md

-## This is a simple test that uses Laravel 6 and react 16
+## This is a simple test that uses Laravel 6 and React 16

 The only thing that needs to be done is to set up the server and have it point to the API